Overview of Ignita Veritas University

 In the public sector, IVU serves as an independent contractor for governmental or intergovernmental organizations, providing operational support for international security, protection of national sovereignty, promotion of economic prosperity, upholding international law, and defending civil rights and human rights.

-In these public-sector roles, IVU serves as an independent UN-level non-governmental institution.
+In these public-sector roles, IVU serves as an independent United Nations level inter-governmental organization (IGO) institution, possessing its own diplomatic status as a sovereign subject of international law.
 It thereby maintains political neutrality, is not subject to influence by any one country, and equally protects the legitimate interests of all countries under international law.

 In the private sector, IVU functions as an international law centre, providing services for legal and economic security.
 These capabilities can be applied to the protection of national critical infrastructure assets which are operated by private enterprises, professional institutions and non-profit organizations.